arslanzafar4all/weatherapplication/Readme.md

-# Weather Warden
+# WeatherWhiz

 ## Introduction

-The Weather Warden is a web application that provides users with up-to-date weather information for their desired location.
+The WeatherWhiz is a web application that provides users with up-to-date weather information for their desired location.
 This project is part of my journey to become a front-end web developer, and it incorporates APIs from OpenWeatherMap and Open-Meteo to fetch weather data and icons from Meteocons by Bas Milius to display the weather conditions.

 ## Features